 First thing in the morning, students should retrieve their books and supplies for their first two classes and be in their devotion group by 8:15am.
 Due to the limited space in the locker pods students are not permitted to hang out in the locker pods before school.
 Students should refrain from athletic competition and roughhousing in the morning.
-(We schedule physical education class at the end of the day for a reason.)
+Sports balls may not be used in the mornings before school, even if they are brought from home (we schedule physical education class at the end of the day for a reason).